InclineDigital/www.incline.digital/index.md

 Incline is a digital consultancy established in 2005.

-Our primary expertise is in [JavaScript & Node.js](javascript/) for desktop and mobile.
+Our primary expertise is in [JavaScript & Node.js](javascript/) for desktop and mobile web apps.
-We also do A/B testing and various types of automation.
+We also do A/B testing and various types of automation and optimization.

-Our primary focus is on customer success.
+Our primary focus is on helping out customers succeed.

 </div>
 <div class="col-sm js-icons" markdown="1">